nemborkar/100DaysOfCodeLogs/Round04.md

 ## Log

+### 20210521 Day62
+Built the basic apis endpoints to Store, Check and Release Pokemon in a PokemonPC.
+Got annoyed because I had to add data every time the server restarted
+So I decided to attach an sqlite db just to preserve the data.

+The documentation I followed lead me into using sqlalchemy models.
+I was supposed to use pydantic models T_T
+Reverted to previous commit and will restart with pydantic models next time

 ### 20210520 Day61
 Learned more about pipenv and why it's important to select a version of Python when creating it.
 Played around with FastAPI and built as basic functioning server
 Will add more to it tomorrow